HermanusKB007/telos-docs/docs/nodes/installing-the-telos-node.md

 id: Installing client software
 ---
 # Installing `nodeos` 🚀 - Telos Nodes!
-This section have been adopted from [EOSIO developer documentation].(https://developers.eos.io/manuals/eos/latest/index).
+This section have been adopted from [EOSIO developer documentation](https://developers.eos.io/manuals/eos/latest/index).

+In the previous section we introduced the two different modes `nodeos` can be configured to operate as:
+1. Block producing node, and
+2. Non-producing node.

+In this section, instructions will be provided to help you get started as a producing node or non-producing node.

-Teelos blockchain network is build on the EOSIO platform.
+Telos blockchain network is build on the EOSIO platform.
 The EOSIO platform provides the components required to operate a Telos node, to collect blockchain data, to interact with nodes, and to build smart contracts.

 The main components required to run the Telos blockchain network (or any EOSIO-based blockchain) is:
 1. `nodeos` (node + EOSIO) that is configured to run a node (as a block producer, as dedicated API endpoints and local development)
 2. `cleos` (CLI + EOSIO) is a command line interface used to interact with `nodeos`, allowing you the send commands and actions to a blockchain.
 3. `keos` (key + EOSIO) is a local component that stores and manages EOSIO keys in wallets and provides a secrure enclave for digital signing.

-To build smart contracts you need `EOSIO.CDT`. `EOSIO.CDT` generates `WebAssembly` binary instructions or `bytecode` into `wasm` files.
+As a developer, to build smart contracts you need `EOSIO.CDT`. `EOSIO.CDT` generates `WebAssembly` binary instructions or `bytecode` into `wasm` files.
 The generated `wasm` files are the smart contracts which can be deployed to Telos blockchains.
 EOSIO provides a frontend library for Javascript development called `EOSJS`. `EOSJS` API SDK integrates with EOSIO-based blockchains using the EOSIO RPC API.
 EOSIO also provides Swift and Java SDKs for native mobile application development.

-To get started, you need to [prepare your development environment](https://developers.eos.io/welcome/latest/getting-started-guide/local-development-environment/index).
+To get started as a developer, you need to [prepare your development environment](https://developers.eos.io/welcome/latest/getting-started-guide/local-development-environment/index).

-## Development Environment
+## Configuring Nodeos for Development Environment

 The following list provides instructions to prepare your local development environment:
 1. Check [system requirements](https://developers.eos.io/welcome/v2.0/getting-started-guide/local-development-environment/system_requirements).